 A country with no rivers, UAE is on its way to becoming one of the world's happiest nations.

 The United Arab Emirates is the world's first country ever to appoint a minister for artificial intelligence.
-HR in the UAE leave no stone unturned to adopt new technologies in a systematic way, similar to what the country's leaders have done.
+Top 5 HR trends in UAE leave no stone unturned to adopt new technologies in a systematic way, similar to what the country's leaders have done.

 1. Taking bold steps in an age of uncertainty: Accelerating the future of work and workplace

-Technology gives the impression: anything that may change, will.
+Technology gives the impression: that anything that may change, will.

 The growing need for organisations to change at a large scale and at a rapid pace is crucial to their success over the next ten years.
 This led to many businesses being uncertain about their future.